Labor & Delivery Virtual Tour >

 For the health and safety of our patients, physicians, and staff, and in accordance with recent guidelines from the State of California, new visitation restrictions have been implemented, effective immediately:

 Thank you for your patience and understanding as we work diligently to protect our patients and staff and to reduce the spread of the novel coronavirus and COVID-19 in our communities.

 Regular Hospital Visitation Policy

-The hospital allows for the presence of a support individual of the patient’s choice (family member, friend, or other individual for emotional support during the course of stay) unless the individual’s presence infringes on others’ rights, safety, or is medically or therapeutically contraindicated.
+The hospital allows for the presence of a support individual of the patient’s choice (family member, friend, or another individual for emotional support during the course of stay) unless the individual’s presence infringes on others’ rights, safety, or is medically or therapeutically contraindicated.
 The individual may or may not be the patient’s surrogate decision-maker or legally authorized representative.